-Today’s retail market is in great change.
+Today, retail is changing.
 The current competitive set is under fierce competition from new and emerging venues.
 Yesterday’s winners may be losers today as the brands seek importance and place in the shifting sands of retail expression.

 Department stores move into every major city

-These not only brought all the departments under one roof, their more efficient buying power enabled them to offer pricing that put additional pressures on small specialty retailers.
+These not only brought all the departments under one roof, but their more efficient buying power also enabled them to offer pricing that put additional pressure on small specialty retailers.

-Eventually, great legacy stores like Hecht’s, Wannamaker’s, Strawbridge, Bamberger’s and others went the way of the Studebaker and either closed or became branded as one of the winners — like Macy’s.
+The brands’ number into the hundreds.
+About 20-30 years ago, there was a great consolidation of brands as holding companies like Mays and Federated swallowed up local stores.
+There was a consolidation of brand names. marketing retail changed.
+Eventually, great legacy stores like Hecht’s, Wannamaker’s, Strawbridge, Bamberger’s, and others went the way of the Studebaker and either closed or became branded as one of the winners — like Macy’s.